Brady Poppinga: Personal life

-Poppinga comes from a very athletic family.
-His father, Dennis, played as a tight end at BYU from 1968 to 1971; his brother, Casey, played the same position at Utah State University (USU) and appeared on the practice squads of the Seattle Seahawks, Kansas City Chiefs, and Philadelphia Eagles during the 2004 NFL season; his brother Kelly played linebacker at BYU, signed with the St. Louis Rams, and now is the special teams coordinator at BYU; and his older sister, Tara, played volleyball at USU.
+Poppinga comes from an athletic family.
+His father, Dennis, played as a tight end at BYU from 1968 to 1971; his brother, Casey, played the same position at Utah State University (USU) and appeared on the practice squads of the Seattle Seahawks, Kansas City Chiefs, and Philadelphia Eagles during the 2004 NFL season; his brother Kelly played linebacker at BYU, signed with the St. Louis Rams, and is now the defensive coordinator at BYU; and his older sister, Tara, played volleyball at USU.

 Poppinga received a bachelor's degree in business management at BYU.
 While in college he did some work as a motivational speaker at a school for troubled teenagers, and taught Sunday School in his LDS Church congregation in Provo, Utah.
 He is bilingual (English and Spanish) as a result of his missionary service in Uruguay.

 He married Brooke Hubbard in 2002; the couple has 3 daughters and a son.

 On February 15, 2008, Poppinga appeared with Senator Barack Obama in support of his presidential campaign in Green Bay, Wisconsin.

-On August 31, 2023, Poppinga's 17-year-old son Julius died from a severe asthma attack a week prior.
+On August 31, 2023, Poppinga's 17-year-old son Julius died from a severe asthma attack he had suffered a week prior.